 Videos submitted in this competition will be evaluated by a multidisciplinary committee.
 Members of the jury will evaluate submissions based on the following criteria:

 - Presentation Skills (e.g. clear voice, rhythm, fluidity, presence, passion, attention from audience)

 - Scientific Communication Skills (e.g. use of lay language, metaphors and analogies, avoid scientific jargon, explain terminology)

 - Structure and Content (e.g. clear and logical sequence, provide background and significance, describe impact and results, adequate balance of time spent on each section)

 Please note that submissions will not be based on the quality of the recording, nor on the quality of the editing.
 Judges will only focus on the ability to communicate research to a non-specialist audience.

 The Office of Research and Graduate Studies acknowledges and is sensitive of each person’s individual differences, and seeks to ensure a transparent and equitable environment for all of our Bishop’s community.
 If you have any concerns about your ability to participate in this competition, please do not hesitate to contact us.

 A workshop will be offered to participants on February 24, 2021 at 12:30.
 The link to join the meeting can be found on myBU – Research Office – Competitions – Research Communication Competition – Guidelines Research Communication Competition.

-Participants must register to the competition using this form before March 5, 2021, 4:00 p.m.
+Participants must register to the competition using this form (NOW CLOSED) before March 5, 2021, 4:00 p.m.

 Videos must be submitted, via OneDrive, to the Research Officer (email@example.com) no later than March 12, 2021 at 4:00 p.m.
 For more information on video recording and sharing, please consult this document.